Rafakka/PanaceIA/docs/index.md

 Documentation	MkDocs + mkdocstrings	Auto-generated, developer-friendly docs Testing	Requests + CLI tests	Endpoint and logic verification

-🤖 Future Enhancements
+##🤖 Future Enhancements

-🧮 AI-Powered Recommendation Engine — Suggest recipes based on ingredient availability and taste preferences.
+###🧮 AI-Powered Recommendation Engine — Suggest recipes based on ingredient availability and taste preferences.

-🧠 Substitution System — Dynamically replace ingredients using embeddings or similarity scoring.
+###🧠 Substitution System — Dynamically replace ingredients using embeddings or similarity scoring.

-📱 Mobile Integration — Kotlin client consuming the FastAPI endpoints.
+###📱 Mobile Integration — Kotlin client consuming the FastAPI endpoints.

-📊 Usage Analytics — Track popular ingredients and recipes for adaptive recommendations.
+###📊 Usage Analytics — Track popular ingredients and recipes for adaptive recommendations.

-🧬 Philosophy
+##🌿 Philosophy

-PanaceIA takes inspiration from the world PANACEA, which mean healing thru food.
-Every module, every layer, every normalization step reflects this ethos: transforming scattered user input into refined, meaningful information.
+The name PanaceIA honors Panacea, the Greek goddess of the universal remedy — the embodiment of healing through balance and nourishment.
+In this project, the act of eating becomes the modern form of alchemy — where knowledge, flavor, and health merge as one.

+Food, when understood and respected, becomes both prevention and cure.
+PanaceIA carries this truth into the digital age: a system that learns from what we eat, organizes what sustains us, and helps us transform ingredients into wellness.

+This is why PanaceIA exists —
+not merely to manage recipes, but to celebrate eating as the universal remedy, the bridge between science and soul, data and vitality.

-✍️ Author
+##✍️ Author

 Rafael Kaher
 Developer · Architect · Eternal Student